-Burst-Read of Extended Data-Packet
+Burst-read of extended data-packet

-The extended data-packet comprises data from multiple predefined registers.
-Table 8 lists the data contained in an extended data packet.
-The registers are listed in the order in which they are sent during extended burst-mode read.
-The extended data packet includes the same 8 data words from the standard data packet, plus 2 additional data words which aid in the synchronization of the DMU383ZA to an external 1kHz clock signal.
+The table below lists the data contained in an extended data packet.
+The extended data packet includes the same 8 data words from the standard data packet, plus 2 additional data words which contain reference information about the synchronization of the DMU383ZA to an external 1kHz clock signal.

-TIMESTAMP1 is a 16-bit value that represents the time (in $\mu$ s) between the sensor sampling point and the active edge of the external clock; TIMESTAMP2 is a 16-bit value representing the time (in $\mu$ s) between the active edge of the external clock and the DRDY signal.
-Note that these TIMESTAMP values are only available as part of the extended data packet (cannot be read individually in polled reads), since they are relative measurements and are linked directly to the sensor values in the extended data packet.
+TIMESTAMP1 is a 16-bit value that represents the time (in μ s) between the sensor sampling point and the main active edge of the external clock; TIMESTAMP2 is a 16-bit value representing the time (in μ s) between the main active edge of the external clock and the active edge of DRDY signal.
+Note that TIMESTAMP values are only available as part of the extended data packet (cannot be read individually in polled reads), since they are relative measurements and are linked directly to the sensor values in the extended data packet.